 Current Study

-Based on the previous research, it is evident that (Call, Sprecher, & Schwartz, 1995; Donnelly, 1993; Edwards & Booth, 1994).
-However, it is important to determine if the desire to dissolve a relationship (e.g., leave behaviour) is due to a mismatch in sexual ideals.
-If this is the case, research can this, alleviat the discrepancy, and mak partners more aware of each other’s ideals, in order to prevent relationship dissolution due to sexual dis.
+Based on the previous research, it is evident that sexual dissatisfaction is related to relationship dissolution (Call, Sprecher, & Schwartz, 1995; Donnelly, 1993; Edwards & Booth, 1994).
+However, it is important to determine if the desire to dissolve a relationship (e.g., leave behaviour) is due to a mismatch in sexual ideals, which likely represents a host of other discrepancies (e.g. in sexual attitudes, porn use, etc.).
+If this is the case, research can focus on targeting this, alleviating the discrepancy, and making partners more aware of each other’s ideals, in order to prevent relationship dissolution due to sexual ideal discrepancies.

 The major purpose of this study is to examine whether romantic partners match in their sexual ideals (are in concordance with one another), and to determine what this matching means for their relationship and sexual satisfaction.
 More specifically, the current study will investigate if a mismatch in sexual ideals in romantic couples predicts a higher likelihood of perceived relationship dissolution.
 Assuming sexual ideals do predict the likelihood of perceived dissolution, this study will also investigate if destiny and growth beliefs moderate this effect.